PoliticalGraveyard.com

 CALOR: See also Vance A. Browning

-Calor, Charles H. — of Plainville, Hartford County, Conn.
+Calor, Charles H. (born c.1855) — of Plainville, Hartford County, Conn.
+Born in Newburyport, Essex County, Mass., about 1855.
 Republican.
-Member of Connecticut state house of representatives from Plainville; elected 1910.
+Member of Connecticut state house of representatives from Plainville, 1893-94, 1911-12; first selectman of Plainville, Connecticut, 1908-09.
 Burial location unknown.

 Calpin, Patrick F. (1872-1948) — of Scranton, Lackawanna County, Pa.
 Born in Bellevue, Scranton, Lackawanna County, Pa., March 25, 1872.
-Son of Patrick M. Calpin.
 Democrat.
 Member of Pennsylvania state senate 20th District, 1903-06; Lackawanna County Sheriff; candidate for U.S. Representative from Pennsylvania 10th District, 1910.
 Catholic.
 Member, Friendly Sons of St. Patrick; Ancient Order of Hibernians; Elks.
 Suffered a stroke at Scranton City Hall, and died later the same day at State Hospital, Scranton, Lackawanna County, Pa., December 3, 1948 (age 76 years, 253 days).
 Interment at Cathedral Cemetery, Scranton, Pa.

-CALTABIANO (Soundex C431) — See also AVITABILE, CALTON, CAMBIANO, CAPPABIANCA, COTABISH, FABIAN, FABIANI, FABIANO, MEHRABIAN, STABILE, TABIT, TABITHA.
+CALTABIANO (Soundex C431) — See also AVITABILE, CALTON, CAMBIANO, CAPPABIANCA, COTABISH, FABIAN, FABIANI, FABIANO, MEHRABIAN, PABIAN, STABILE, TABIT, TABITHA.

 Caltabiano, Donna Marie — Republican.
 Candidate for New York state assembly 38th District, 2009.
 Female.
 Still living as of 2009.